kelvinmburu/localshop/README.md

 The BDD focuses on how a user interacts with the application.

 At a minimum, this is what the user should experience in the application:
+* User registration - Admin/Clerk
+* Take stocktake of projects
+* Take stocktake of defective goods
+* View all the stores in the application
+* View real-time reports generations as graphs

 ## Project Contribution or Development: